WylieYYYY/hk-service-map/README.md

 ```
 [Traditional Chinese Name]	[Proposed Address]	[Longtitude Offset]	[Latitude Offset]	[Registered Address]
 ```
-The file can be use either for replacing incorrect coordinates from address query or locating unresolved units with nearby landmark.
+The file can be used either for replacing incorrect coordinates from address query or locating unresolved units with nearby landmark.
 It regenerates automatically if removed, and add units with unresolved address to the file.
 After changing `override.csv`, `getinfo.py` needs to be rerun.
 `[Traditional Chinese Name]` is used to identify the unit to modify.